mpiech1813/krav_app/README.md

 1. ~~PostgreSQL~~
 2. Router

+---

+In order to get these features, I will need to see the data from the API Get the list of students from the API based on the date inputed.
+Find these students by fname + lname What should be done in case of typos?

+- Get all students by date
+- Get all students by date and time

+---

 - ~~Get all admins~~
 - ~~Get the admin by username~~
 - ~~Get all students~~
-- Get all students by date
-- Get all students by date and time
 - ~~Get single student by first and last name~~
 - ~~Get single student by student id~~